 Long-term effects of surgery.
 After a mastectomy or lumpectomy to treat early-stage or locally advanced breast cancer, the breast may be scarred and may have a different shape or size than before surgery.
 Or, the area around the surgical site may become hardened.
 If lymph nodes were removed as part of the surgery or affected during treatment, lymphedema in the arm, chest wall, or breast may occur, even many years after treatment.
 This is a life-long risk for survivors.

 Long-term effects of radiation therapy.
+Radiation therapy can also cause long-term changes to the breast, including firmness and a darker skin color.
 Some survivors experience breathlessness, a dry cough, and/or chest pain 2 to 3 months after finishing radiation therapy.
 That is because radiation therapy can cause swelling and a hardening or thickening of the lungs called fibrosis.
 These symptoms may seem similar to the symptoms of pneumonia but do not go away with antibiotics.
 The symptoms can be treated with medications called steroids.
 Most people fully recover with treatment.
 Talk with your doctor if you develop any new symptoms after radiation therapy or if the side effects are not going away.

 Long-term effects of trastuzumab and/or chemotherapy.
 People who received trastuzumab or certain types of chemotherapy called anthracyclines may be at risk of heart problems.
 Talk with your doctor about the best ways to check for heart problems.
 Patients treated with chemotherapy also have a risk of other long-term side effects, such as menopausal symptoms, fatigue, chemobrain, permanent numbness and tingling of the fingers and toes, and weight gain.

 Long-term effects of hormonal therapy.
 People taking tamoxifen should have yearly pelvic exams, as this drug can slightly increase the risk of uterine cancer.
-This risk increases with the duration of administration of tamoxifen.
+This risk increases with the duration of administration of tamoxifen and the age of the patient.
 Tell your doctor or nurse if you notice any abnormal vaginal bleeding or other new symptoms, as you may need additional tests to learn more about the cause.
 People who are taking an aromatase inhibitor (AI), such as anastrozole, exemestane, or letrozole, should have a bone density test periodically during treatment, as these drugs may cause some bone weakness or bone loss.
+Learn more about hormone therapy side effects.

 In addition, people recovering from early-stage or locally advanced breast cancer can have other side effects that may continue after treatment.
 However, these can often be managed with medications or other options.
 People recovering from early-stage or locally advanced breast cancer may also experience the following long-term effects: